 As a CIA student, you waive the right to compensation for lost work or time that may arise from these shutdowns.
-Neither the CIA nor ITS can compensate you for the degradation or loss of personal data, software, or hardware due to your use of CIA-owned systems or networks, or as a result of assistance you may seek from ITS personnel.
+Neither the CIA nor ITS can compensate you for degradation or loss of personal data, software, or hardware as a result of your use of CIA-owned systems or networks, or as a result of assistance you may seek from ITS personnel.
 You are responsible for making backup copies of your computer files.